 The role of CAQH in the claims process

-CAQH is another important player in the healthcare industry that ABA providers need to know about in regard to credentialing data.
+CAQH is another important player in the healthcare industry that is necessary for ABA credentialing.

 What is CAQH?